cuga-rajal/supercar_plus/README.md

 *reverse turn option*

-Front wheels (or any wheels that turn left-right) have an option to turn left-right in opposite direction of the left-right keys used.
+Wheels that turn left and right in addition to rotating have an option to turn left-right in opposite direction of the left-right keys used.
 This is useful for vehicles that have wheels on rear of the car,  which need to turn in the opposite direction as when in front.
 To enable this on a wheel add "reverse" to the prim name.
-The prim name may contain multiple words - "fwheel", "smoke" and "reverse" can be in any order.
+The prim name may contain multiple words - for example, "fwheel", "smoke" and "reverse" can be in any order.

 -----